-We categorize key risks facing the organization into seven categories:

-strategic, reputational, operational, insurance and guarantee, credit, market and liquidity (read more about CMHC's risk register in appendix I).
+We categorize key risks facing the organization into seven categories: strategic, reputational, operational, insurance and guarantee, credit, market and liquidity.
 Operational risks are further broken down into subcategories such as business process and people, model, outsourcing, security and privacy, compliance and fraud risks, among others.
 Our structured risk management programs ensure regular risk assessment and reporting of CMHC's risks and provide a sound process to monitor the company's top and emerging risks.